webpro-nl/knip/packages/docs/src/content/docs/features/production-mode.md

 - Only the `start` and `postinstall` scripts
 - Ignore exports with the [`@internal` tag][1]

+The production run does not replace the default run.
+Depending on your needs you can run either of them or both separately.
+Usually both modes can share the same configuration.

 ## Strict Mode

 Additionally, the `--strict` flag can be added to: